Signing up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

 The main issue you’ll face when planning a trip to a national park in the off-season is the weather.
 Depending on which park you’re visiting and the time of year, you could face more severe weather, like snow and rain.
 So it’s something to be aware of!

-This year, the National Park Service will offer the following fee-free days:
+For the rest of 2019, the National Park Service will offer the following fee-free days:

 - August 25, 2019 (Sunday) – National Park Service Anniversary

 - September 28, 2019 (Saturday) – National Public Lands Day

 - November 11, 2019 (Monday) – Veterans Day